shvenkat-rh/AI-Issue-Triage/cutlery/QUICKSTART.md

 - Example: If Issue #50 and Issue #100 are duplicates, #100 will reference #50

 **Comments Posted**:
-Every issue receives at least one comment:
+Every issue receives at least one comment with beautiful formatting:
 - **Prompt Injection Report** - Posted for all issues (safe or risky)
 - **Duplicate Detection Comment** - Posted if duplicate found (with confidence score and reasoning)
-- **Updated AI Analysis** - Posted only for non-duplicate, safe issues (full analysis with fresh codebase context)
+- **AI Analysis** - Posted only for non-duplicate, safe issues with:
+  - 🤖 Professional header with emojis
+  - 📝 Executive summary
+  - 🔍 Root cause analysis with collapsible details
+  - 💡 Proposed solutions with code blocks
+  - Full analysis with fresh codebase context

 **Use Cases**:
 - After major code refactoring